Florence Chadwick

 Florence May Chadwick (November 9, 1918 – March 15, 1995) was an American swimmer known for long-distance open water swimming.
-She was the first woman to swim the English Channel in both directions, setting a time record each time.
+She was the first woman to swim across the English Channel in both directions, setting a time record each time.
 She was also the first woman to swim the Catalina Channel, the Straits of Gibraltar, the Bosporus (one way), and the Dardanelles (round trip).

 Biography

-She was born in San Diego on November 8, 1918.
+Florence May Chadwick was born in San Diego on November 9, 1918.
 Her parents were Richard Chadwick, a police officer, and Mary Lacko, a homemaker who later operated a San Diego restaurant.
 Chadwick grew up in the Point Loma neighborhood of San Diego and graduated from Point Loma Junior-Senior High School in 1936.
 She attended San Diego State College and studied at several law schools and a business college.
 She was married and divorced twice, and had no children.